 Located near to Beaumont Hamel, the Newfoundland Memorial Park was named after the Royal Newfoundland Regiment of the Canadian Army who lost their lives there.
 Marking the front line trenches, a majestic caribou statue stands high above the landscape.

-Much of the area has been undisturbed since the war, with nearby Auchonvillers (Ocean Villas) trench one of the best preserved WW1 trenches in France.
+Much of the area has been undisturbed since the war, with nearby Auchonvillers (Ocean Villas) trench one of the best preserved WW1 trenches in France, making it one of the most important battlefields to visit in The Somme.

 Lochnagar Crater Memorial